 Where We Live: Talking with W. D. Wetherell

-Tony Ardizzone, the respected American novelist and story writer, recently sat down with W. D. Wetherell to talk about Wetherell's new collection of short fiction, Where We Live, to be published by Green Writers Press in the autumn of 2018.
+Tony Ardizzone, the respected American novelist and story writer, recently sat down with W. D. Wetherell to talk about Wetherell's collection of short fiction, Where We Live, published by Green Writers Press.

 This is Wetherell's fifth collection of short stories, after The Man Who Loved Levittown, Hyannis Boat and other Stories, Wherever That Great Heart May Be, and Hills Like White Hills.
 His stories have won the Drue Heinz Literature Prize, three O'Henry Awards, many citations in Best American Stories, and a National Magazine Award.
 His novel, Chekhov's Sister, was cited as a "major contribution to world literature," by The Nation, and was a notable book of the year from The New York Times; in l998, he was granted a genius award from the American Academy of Arts and Letters, allowing him to devote five years exclusively to writing.
 He lives in Lyme, New Hampshire.